+Our full range of vision care services includes examinations of children and adults, contact lens fitting of all types, and co-management of laser and cataract surgery.
 The visual system is a delicate and complicated part of the human anatomy.
 All parts of the eye and many parts of the overall body affect your ability to see.
-In our comprehensive eye health and vision examination, the health of your eyes are evaluated from cornea to retina.
+In our comprehensive eye health and vision examination, the health of your eyes is evaluated from the cornea to the retina.

 You will find that your eye examination is a pleasant and interesting experience.
 Based on modern optometric techniques, the examination consists not of a single test but a series of integrated tests.
 The examination is divided into four sections: